inonoob/pirowflo/Readme.md

 is self based on the Bluez Gatt server example
 - [Link to repo](https://github.com/WouterJD/FortiusANT) base code for the Ant+ part used for this project

-Thoses Repos have the base code which then has been rewritten to meet the requirements of this project.
+Thoses Repos with some of their code are used as  base code which then have been rewritten to meet the requirements of this project.

 ## Motivation

 I wanted to have the ability to use the Android App Coxswain and also my Garmin smartwatch.
 Therefore, I though why not connect the Waterrower via USB to a Raspberry pi and let the Raspberry pi being a BLE and Ant+ transmitter.
 And wouldn't be even better if it could be control for the Webbrowser.

-### BLE
-So I started looking for projects on github and found the MostTornBrain repo "Waterrower" [link](https://github.com/MostTornBrain/Waterrower)
-But he had implemented as indoor-bike in order to use it with Zwift.
-He used the BLE gatt server and Advertiser from the bluez ble example.
-But I needed the BLE profile for rowing.
-So I digged into the not very well documented BLE documentation which is high level and on some points theroatical and not very partical.
-(Check for Developer section for more details)

-### Ant+
+And Last but not least, have at the end of the training a FIT file for Garmin connect or Strava.

 ## Requirements